ArgusProofCloud/Argus/checks/https/descriptions/protocol.en.md

 The SSL protocols have a large number of weaknesses, and should not be used in any circumstances.
 The newer versions of TLS almost always patch a previous weakness, it is recommended to use the last released version of TLS.
 At this moment, TLSv1.3 is the most secure option.
+Not all browsers are yet switched to the newest version, TLSv1.2 will also suffice because, security wise, there are no differences between the two versions.

 ## Sources